 How filter monitoring works

-Camfil stores the data in its database, where “out of range” readings trigger an alarm notification.
-Camfil views the data and alerts you to any issues that may require attention.
-Most often, high pressure readings signal that it is time to change out the filter cartridges.
+Camfil stores the data in its database, where any “out of range” readings trigger an alarm notification.
+Camfil views the data and alerts the user to any issues that may require attention.
+Typically, high pressure readings signal that it is time to change out the filter cartridges.

-In addition to getting alerts, the current status of your filters is always viewable via Camfil’s dashboard.
-If you have multiple dust collectors across multiple locations, all data can be viewed at the same time for comparison purposes and analysis of performance trends.
+In addition to receiving alerts, users can view the current status of their filters via Camfil’s dashboard.
+If users have multiple dust collectors across multiple locations, they can view all data simultaneously for comparison purposes and analysis of performance trends.

 Advantages of filter monitoring

 - Reduce energy usage

 - Automatically capture performance data required for regulatory compliance reports

 To learn more about how filter monitoring can reduce headaches and operating costs, click here or contact a Camfil dust collection expert.